Jay Presson Allen: Script doctor

-When she wasn't writing, Allen and her husband were among the most visible of Manhattan's theater crowd.
+When she was not writing, Allen and her husband were among the most visible of Manhattan's theater crowd.
 She would spend her later years as a script doctor and observing particularly salacious crime trials from the benches in Manhattan Criminal Court.
 Allen had just about given up writing any more movies from beginning to end, preferring to do lucrative rewrites.
 It had stopped being fun for her.
 Script 'development' translated to 'scripts written by committee', but the upside was that "developed" scripts tend to need rewrites – from outside the "development circle"."A production rewrite means that the project is in production.
 Big money elements – directors, actors – are pay or play.
 There is a shooting date.
 The shit is in the fan.
 And that's where writers like me come in.
 Writers who are fast and reliable.
 We are nicely paid to do these production rewrites... and we love these jobs.
 Without credit?
 Never with credit.
 If you go for credit on somebody else's work, you have to completely dismantle the structure.
 Who wants a job where you have to completely dismantle the structure?
 I only take things that I think are in reasonable shape.
 The director and the producer and the studio may not necessarily agree with me, but I think the script is in reasonable shape.
 Besides, no one but the writer ever knows how much trouble any one piece of work will be.
 Only the writer knows that.
 Only the writer.
 So I take what looks to me like something that is in good enough shape, yet which I can contribute to and make it worth the pay they are going to give me...
 There are more than one of us out there.
 These jobs are quick, sometimes they're even fun, and you don't have to take the terrible meetings.
 They're not breathing on you.
 They're just desperate to get a script.
 I've never taken anything that I knew I couldn't help.
 They pay good money."

 In 1986, she had signed an agreement with Lorimar-Telepictures in order to help develop, write and produce projects, in collaboration with ABC Entertainment.
 Her last film work was her screenplay for the 1990 remake of the classic, Lord of the Flies.
 However, she disliked the finished product and had her name removed.
 The trick in adapting, Allen said in a 1972 interview with The New York Times, "is not to throw out the baby with the bath water.
 You can change all kinds of things, but don't muck around with the essence."

 Death

-Jay Presson Allen died May 1, 2006 at her home in Manhattan following a stroke, aged 84.
+Allen suffered a stroke and died at her home in Manhattan on May 1, 2006, at the age of 84.